DARPA-CRITICALMAAS/ta1-geopackage/README.md

 ![Schema diagram](diagram/schema-diagram.png)

+## Ongoing work

+- [ ] Tests of dumping geographic data
+- [ ] Helpers for working with multiple projections
+- [ ] Example dataset
+- [ ] Example script for dumping a Macrostrat map
+- [ ] Schema adjustments and improvements.
-Better tests, example datasets, and loaders are coming soon.
-The package will then be made available as `criticalmass.ta1_geopackage` on PyPI.
+- [ ] Make the package available as `criticalmass.ta1_geopackage` on PyPI.

 ## Resources